Finding a Top Financial Advisor Firm in Oklahoma

 Bridgecreek Investment Management

 Bridgecreek Investment Management, LLC is a fee-only firm based in Tulsa.
-The firm has a very small team of advisors on staff, all of whom are chartered wealth managers (CWMs) and certified investment management analysts (CIMAs).
+The advisory team holds certifications as chartered wealth managers (CWMs) and certified investment management analysts (CIMAs).

-The firm works almost exclusively with high-net-worth individuals.
-It does advise a small number of charitable organizations, but no individuals without a high net worth.
+The firm works with high-net-worth individuals.
 A minimum investment of $1.5 million is required to open or maintain an account.

 Bridgecreek Investment Management Background